-- The subject:commonName field lists the legal name of the Subscriber of the Certificate as verified through the identity proofing process described in Section 3.2.
+• The subject:commonName field lists the legal name of the Subscriber of the Certificate as verified through the identity proofing process described in Section 3.2.
 The name will include first name, middle initial or name (if available, but not enforced) and last name.
-In the case of a Device Certificate, the subject:commonName field identifies the Device by its identifier as specified in IGC Profiles. - The subject:organization (o) lists the name of the Subscribing Organization with which the Subscriber is affiliated.
+In the case of a Device Certificate, the subject:commonName field identifies the Device by its identifier as specified in IGC Profiles.